Chap0815/Obsidian_LLM_Trading_Bot/README.md

 </tr>
 </table>

-> The result: **flip all four to LIVE and walk away.** TREND rides the majors, SPOT snipes breakouts, FUTURES works both directions with leverage, and CROSS runs a market-neutral book underneath — each in its own lane.
+> The result: **flip all five to LIVE and walk away.** TREND rides the majors, SPOT snipes breakouts, FUTURES works both directions with leverage, CROSS runs a market-neutral book, and FUTREND trend-follows perps with leverage — each in its own lane.

 ---